Co-op Program Coordinator: email@example.com

 Academic Program Requirements

-Students must complete the program requirements as described in the Specialist Program in Environmental Chemistry.
+Students must complete the program requirements as described in the Specialist Program in Environmental Geoscience.

 Co-op Work Term Requirements

 Students must satisfactorily complete Co-op work term(s) as follows: three 4-month work terms, one 4-month work term and one 8-month work term, or one 12-month work term.
-To be eligible for their first work term, students must be enrolled in the Specialist (Co-op) Program in Environmental Chemistry and have completed at least 7.0 credits, achieve a cumulative GPA of 2.5 or higher, and complete COPB50H3 and COPB51H3.
-It is strongly recommended that CHMB16H3 be completed before the first work term.
+To be eligible for their first work term, students must be enrolled in the Specialist (Co-op) Program in Environmental Geoscience and have completed at least 7.0 credits, achieve a cumulative GPA of 2.5 or higher, and complete COPB50H3 and COPB51H3.

 Students must be available for work terms in each of the Fall, Winter, and Summer semesters and must complete at least one of their required work terms in either a Fall or Winter semester.
 This requires that students take courses during at least one Summer semester.